If office tasks, like scheduling appointments and answering phones, are taking up too much time, it may be time to hire an intern.

 Don't overlook the job description.
 According to Wright State University, a job description "sets the stage for optimum work performance."

-From the very beginning, you're clarifying the responsibilities of the intern and what you expect out of him or her.
+From the very beginning, you're clarifying the responsibilities of the intern and what you expect from them.

-Here are two sample job descriptions you're welcome to use or modify to make them fit your needs.
+Here are two sample job descriptions you are welcome to use or modify to fit your needs.

-This job description is tailored towards finding an individual who would spend the majority of their time scheduling renewal appointments.
+These job descriptions aim to find an individual who would spend the majority of their time scheduling renewal appointments.
 Feel free to copy and paste this for your own use.

 Our agency is looking for a positive, friendly individual to schedule renewal appointments for our agents and to assist with any other client communications.